Ask if you would like to read it!

 My dream in a sentence:

-Key words that sum up the dream:
+Key words that sum up

 Place and date of dream: